 8. Assurances that accommodations or modifications determined by the school division's special education Individualized Education Program (IEP) team, as required for the student to receive a free appropriate public education, shall be incorporated into the student's gifted education services;

-9. Assurances that a written copy of the school division's approved local plan for the education of the gifted is available to parents or legal guardians of each referred student, and to others upon request;
+9. Assurances that a copy of the school division's approved local plan for the education of the gifted is available to parents or legal guardians of each referred student, and to others upon request;

 10. Evidence that gifted education service options from kindergarten through twelfth grade are offered continuously and sequentially, with instructional time during the school day and week to (i) work with their age-level peers, (ii) work with their intellectual and academic peers, (iii) work independently, and (iv) foster intellectual and academic growth of gifted students.
 Parents and legal guardians shall receive assessment of each gifted student's academic growth;

+11. Procedures for a talent development program in the primary grades, kindergarten through second grade, shall be included.
+Procedures should include:

+plans to expose all students to advanced learning opportunities, and

+methods of documenting student progress to demonstrate the need for differentiated instruction and/or future gifted education referral and identification;

-11. A description of the school division's program of differentiated curriculum and instruction demonstrating accelerated and advanced content;
+12. A description of the school division's program of appropriately differentiated curriculum and instruction demonstrating accelerated and advanced content.
+Options for additional advanced courses for middle school and options for dual enrollment and additional advanced courses for high school students shall be included;

-12. Policies and procedures that allow access to programs of study and advanced courses at a pace and sequence commensurate with their learning needs;
+13. Policies and procedures that allow access to programs of study and advanced courses at a pace and sequence commensurate with their learning needs;

+14. Policies and procedures that allow for early entrance into kindergarten and/or first grade.
+These procedures shall include multiple measures of a child’s readiness for school.
+Multiple measures may include but are not limited to the following:

+a common kindergarten/first grade readiness assessment,

+a comprehensive evaluation that uses multiple valid and reliable instruments,

+an assessment of cognitive, social, and emotional developmental domains, and

+a supervised transition period with consideration to the transition points all children experience;

+15. Policies and procedures for whole-grade and single-subject acceleration shall be included.
+These procedures shall include:

+a referral and screening process,

+an assessment and placement process,

+a supervised transition period with consideration to the transition points all children experience, and

+professional development regarding current research on acceleration practices;

-13. Evidence that school divisions provide professional development based on the teacher competencies outlined in 8VAC20-542-310 related to gifted education; and
+16. Evidence that school divisions provide professional development based on the teacher competencies outlined in 8VAC20-543-320 related to gifted education; and

-14. Procedures for the annual review of the effectiveness of the school division's gifted education program, including the review of screening, referral, identification, and program procedures toward the achievement of equitable representation of students, the review of student outcomes and the academic growth of gifted students.
+17. Procedures for the annual review of the effectiveness of the school division's gifted education program addressing at least one or more of the following components: the review of screening, referral, identification, and/or program outcomes and procedures toward the achievement of equitable representation of students, the review of student outcomes, and the academic growth of gifted students that do not overly rely on standardized test measures.
 Such review shall be based on multiple criteria and shall include multiple sources of information.
+Multiple criteria should include but is not limited to:

+a. differentiated product-based assessments,

+b. differentiated pre- and post- performance assessments,

+c. multiple indicators that measure mastery of content,

+d. higher level thinking skills,

+e. achievement in specific program areas,

+f. affective growth,

+g. off-level standardized assessments, and

+h. gifted annual report data.